vlandaberry/Kmean/README.md

 - some codes on K-means using the R function kmean.

-- real data analysis using k-mean algortihm.
+- real data analysis using k-means algortihm.

 ## K-mean function programmed in R